Unity-Technologies/furioos-sdk-js/README.md

 > ***Note**: There will be no stream.*

-> This feature open a direct tunnel between your website and your application running localy.\
+> This feature opens a direct tunnel inbetween your website and your application running locally.\
 Only <b>sendSDKMessage</b> and <b>onSDKMessage</b> can be used here to test the communication.